pixelastic/aberlaas/docs/src/init/index.md

 ---

-The `aberlaas init` command will bootstrap the current repository to use `aberlaas`.
-It should only be run once.
+The `aberlaas init` command will bootstrap the current repository to use `aberlaas` as your default binary for all dev tasks (lint, test, release, etc).

-This will do three main things:
+You should only need to run it twice, right when you start your project.

+What it will do:

-- Add custom `yarn run` scripts for the most common tasks
+- Add custom `yarn run` scripts for the most common tasks, that can be called from any subdirectory
 - Expose the configuration of the underlying tools through their config files
 - Scaffold a `./lib` folder to hold your code

-_Note that it is better to run this command on a fresh repository rather that one that already has some of the tools configured because it could create conflicting configurations._

 ## Custom scripts